 a) Annual Funding Programme

-The Independent Reviewer will reach their decision within 20 working days of receipt of Funding Review Request form from the Arts Council.
+The Independent Reviewer will reach their decision within 25 working days of their receipt of Funding Review Request form from the Arts Council.

 If the Independent Reviewer finds that the Council’s processes/procedures were deficient or incorrectly applied, s/he will have the authority to ask for the application to be re-assessed.
 The Independent Reviewer does not have the authority to award a grant.
 The re-assessments will normally be carried out within 10 working days of the Reviewer’s decision.
-There is no guarantee that funding will be forthcoming.
+It is important to note that re-assessment is not a guarantee that funding will be awarded.

 Decisions of the Independent Reviewer will be brought to the attention of the Board of the Arts Council at its next scheduled meeting, dates of which are on the Arts Council website.